This article is part of Windpower Engineering & Development’s April 2017 issue. A complete digital version of the issue is here.

 The point is that the objects that fall are typically not the tools workers are carrying with them or using that fall.
 It’s the stuff on the side.
 So what is the best method to ensure those objects are safely contained without a more glorified rope (i.e. lanyards) or extra snaps and attachment points?

 One way is to completely change how we think about dropped objects — and that means leading with fall protection.

 The idea here is that dropped object prevention is an extension of fall protection.
 Shifting the mindset and treating all objects at height as if they were people at height increases the burden of safety.
 And technically, fall protection measures safeguard personnel at height and should protect those on the ground, too.

 One of the first questions when proper planning and fitting for fall protection asks what kind of harness is required.
 This is because the type of harness is important and depends on the job, the person wearing it, and how it will attach to keep that person safe.

 Attachment points for tools are similar.
 In fact, think of them as a harness for tools.
 With this mindset, it is easy to reason that a different size, shape, and type of “harness” for a tool is needed depending on the job and the worker.
-And whether it is a quarter-of-an-ounce shackle pin or an 80-pound portable generator, there is a different type of attachment to ensure the object stays safe at height.
+And whether it is for a quarter-of-an-ounce shackle pin or an 80-pound portable generator, there is a different type of attachment to ensure the object stays safe at height.